JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 ### Optimization 1.

-This first optimization was to write it in Rust (as opposed to Python), and the first thing I thought of was to actually load the entire JSON into a global string to save load time later.
+This first optimization was to write it in Rust (as opposed to Python), and the first thing I thought of was to actually load the entire JSON into a global string to save load time.
 We just return the JSON as `RawJson`, so no serialization has to be done [[1](https://api.rocket.rs/master/rocket/response/content/struct.RawJson)].
 In the future, I would like to separate all of these changes to test them individually, like use the `Json` type as a return and see how different it is than `RawJson`.

 This version is also running on a Linode VPS in US West as opposed to running on Render.